Apple gains could power Dow past 22,000

-(Reuters) - Apple Inc's (AAPL.O) surprisingly strong quarterly results and forecast pushed the iPhone maker's shares to a record high, putting the Dow Jones Industrial Average .DJI on track to breach the 22,000 mark when the market opens.
+Aug 2 (Reuters) - Apple Inc's surprisingly strong quarterly results and forecast pushed the iPhone maker's shares to a record high, putting the Dow Jones Industrial Average on track to breach the 22,000 mark when the market opens.

 Apple's shares were up 5.5 percent at $158.33 in premarket trading, and were set to add another $43 billion to the market capitalization of the world's most valuable company.